mvglasow/unison-wiki/Downloading-Unison.md

 Many packaging systems (including GNU/Linux distributions) provide unison binaries.
 These are of varying recency and with varying ocaml versions.

+Packaging system binaries are maintained by packaging systems, not the Unison project, and bug reports, complaints about which version is offered, etc. should be addressed to the packaging system, rather than the github issue tracker or unison-users@ mailinglist.

  - Homebrew: OS X users can install Unison from Homebrew by typing "brew install unison".
- - Macports: OS X users can install Unison from Macports.
-(Note: Macports may only provide the text version; the GUI version is available from the "Download binaries" link above.)
+ - Macports: OS X users can install Unison from Macport (perhaps text UI only).
  - Fink: OS X users can also install Unison by using Fink Commander.
 Simply download and install Fink Commander, open it and type "Unison" in the search box.
 Select "Unison-nox" and click install from source.
 Fink will automatically install all required components.
  - pkgsrc: pkgsrc packages are available for recent versions of unison as net/unisonV.VV.
 Supported platforms include NetBSD, DragonflyBSD, Solaris, Darwin, OpenBSD, FreeBSD and also OSF/1, AIX, IRIX and Interix; see here for more information on pkgsrc.
  - FreeBSD: Dan Pelleg has ported unison to FreeBSD.
 This means that any FreeBSD user with an up-to-date "ports" collection can install unison by doing: cd /usr/ports/net/unison; make && make install.
 (Make sure your ports collection is fully up to date before doing this, to ensure that you get the most recent Unison version that has been compiled for FreeBSD.)